spacemonkeydelivers/riscv_security_contest_project/README.md

 j 1b
 wfi
 ```
-When test bench detects that hart does not make forward progress it assumes that
+When test bench detects that hart does not change PC for too long it assumes
-the test is finished and exit code is taken from ra.
-Non-zero value indicates
+that the test is finished.
+The "exit code" is taken from ra.
+Non-zero value
-failure.
+indicates failure.

 ## TODO: